 Short daily and nocturnal home hemodialysis offers the benefit of more freedom in the diet and fluid intake than conventional (three days a week) dialysis.
 Because the patient is dialyzing more often, their body is better able to eliminate certain waste products and excess fluid.
 Though these types of dialysis offer more dietary freedom, there are still certain restrictions.

 A renal dietitian will talk to patients about a customized diet for the patient’s specific needs.
 Always talk to the dietitian if there are concerns about nutritional needs.
-As well, MRP has kidney friendly cookbooks available through the main office or the renal dietitian.
+Click the button below for more nutrition information for those on home hemodialysis.

 Home Hemodialysis Utility Reimbursement Program

 The HHURP is administrated by Manitoba Health, Seniors & Active Living (MHSAL) and reimburses patients for the cost of water and electricity used by their home hemodialysis machines.
 Reimbursements amounts depend on the schedule of treatments, machine used and current utility rates.
 After completing training for home hemodialysis, participants can consent to join the program.
 Their dialysis use information is then shared with MHSAL for MHSAL to calculate and generate payment to the home dialysis user.